LudoPinelli/comment-box.nvim/README.md

 :CBcbox
 ```

-Optionally, you can pass an argument to use one of the predefined boxes of the catalog (see [Catalog](#the-catalog)), for example:
+Optionally, you can pass an argument to use one of the predefined type of boxes of the catalog (see [Catalog](#the-catalog)), for example:

 ```lua
 -- Use the box 17 of the catalog with the text left justified: